Rules and Regulations Our Local Is Global

 - A completed online application form sent by email to alumni.
 If you have not received this link, please contact email@example.com

 - A U.S. based filmmaker that is considered an alumni of any TFI programs.
 Bios and contact information for key filmmaker(s)/applicant(s).

-- A synopsis for the feature film or series this short is intended to be adapted into.
+- A synopsis for the series this short is intended to be adapted into.

 - If submitting footage via online streaming URL – Links embedded in your online application that redirect to a streaming website where we may access your footage.
 PLEASE NOTE: You must not take down your footage at any time through the submission process, or you will be disqualified.

 - A budget top sheet or summary that reflects the $40,000 award.
 The project must be made within this $40,000 budget, including post-production.
 Shorts should all be made within a $40,000 budget (with the exception of in-kind services which may bring the budget over $40,000).

 - Applicants must be at least 18 years old and based in the U.S. or Puerto Rico.